 Pop culture’s notion of what happens during treatment sessions is mainly based on what they wanted counselors to be – fictional – rather than being authentically faithful to its source.

-Unfortunately, most high-quality flicks show inaccurate depictions of counseling.
+Unfortunately, most high-quality flicks show inaccurate depictions of the treatment.

 “Therapy is intended to be a place to carefully and safely start to turn toward whatever it is you’ve got.”
 Molly Bowman, MS, LPC said.